HVAC Contractors Discuss Residential Variable Refrigerant Flow Trends

 As HVACR technology continues to advance, contractors often find themselves navigating new learning curves on a regular basis.
 The topic of VRF is no exception.
 The ACHR NEWS spoke with two contractors from opposite ends of the country about residential VRF and asked them to share their experience and wisdom regarding this burgeoning technology.

-Chris Wisniewski is principal and vice president of Integrated Comfort Systems (ICS), Bellville, New Jersey.
+Chris Wisniewski is principal and vice president of Integrate Comfort Systems (ICS), Bellville, New Jersey.
 Travis Smith is president of Sky Heating & Air, Tualatin, Oregon.

 ACHR NEWS: VRF is moving further into the U.S. market.
 What customer trends are developing in regard to request frequency, places VRF is used, and overall satisfaction with the equipment and its function?